LMOlivera/Learn-React-fast/README.md

 # <a name="ExtraInfo">Extra information</a>
 If you are here it means there are some concepts you probably don't know.
 I don't want you to waste time searching them, so here they are.

-- Elements: An element describes what you want to see on the screen.
+- <a name="Elements">Elements</a>: An element describes what you want to see on the screen.
 Unlike browser DOM elements, React elements are plain objects, and are cheap to create.
 In the [official documentation](https://reactjs.org/docs/rendering-elements.html) they talk more about them, but I consider it is a waste of time because you will be using **Class Components** most of the time.
 <p align="center">
   <img src="https://github.com/LeWanderer/Learn-React-fast/blob/draft/images/Element%20example.png?raw=true" alt="Element example">
 </p>

+- <a name="CDN">CDN</a> (Content Delivery Network): Geographically distributed group of servers which work together to provide fast delivery of Internet content.
+A CDN allows for the quick transfer of assets needed for loading Internet content including HTML pages, javascript files, stylesheets, images, and videos.
+The popularity of CDN services continues to grow, and today the majority of web traffic is served through CDNs, including traffic from major sites like Facebook, Netflix, and Amazon.
+A properly configured CDN may also help protect websites against some common malicious attacks, such as Distributed Denial of Service (DDOS) attacks.